singhsrivass1/Kajal-Cartel/README.md

 ## What It Does

 Kajal Cartel is a smart matching platform for bridal beauty.
 You upload a photo of the bridal look you love.
-Our system looks at the details in your photo, like the skin finish, the style of the eye makeup, and the color choices.
+Our system analyzes the details in your photo—like the skin finish, the style of the eye makeup, and the color choices.

 It then pairs you with top-tier makeup artists in New Delhi who specialize in that exact style.
-Instead of just giving you a name, the system tells you exactly why that artist is a good match for your specific photo.
+Instead of just giving you a name, the system tells you exactly why that artist is a good match for your specific photo, allows you to save them to a personal dashboard, and enables direct booking requests.

 ## Key Features

-* **Share your vision:** Upload any photo that captures your ideal wedding look.
+* **AI-Powered Discovery:** Upload any photo that captures your ideal wedding look, and let our Gemini-powered engine analyze the aesthetic markers.
-* **Smart breakdown:** The system analyzes the specific makeup details in your photo to understand your style.
-* **Curated matches:** Get a short list of verified artists who match your style, complete with clear reasons why they fit your vision.
+* **Curated Matches:** Get a shortlist of verified artists who match your style, complete with clear reasons why they fit your vision.
+* **My Journey Dashboard:** Securely log in to save your favorite artists and track your bridal aesthetic journey.
-* **Simple booking:** View the artist's full profile, get a price estimate, and request to book directly through the platform.
+* **Streamlined Booking:** View full artist portfolios, calculate price estimates dynamically, and request bookings directly.
+* **Transactional Notifications:** Automated email confirmations sent instantly upon booking requests.

 ## Technology Stack

-This platform is built using modern, fast, and reliable web technologies:
+This platform is built using a modern, infrastructure-grade web stack:

-* **Framework:** Next.js (App Router)
+* **Framework:** Next.js 14 (App Router)
 * **Language:** TypeScript
 * **Artificial Intelligence:** Google Gemini API
-* **Database:** MongoDB
+* **Database:** MongoDB & Mongoose
+* **Authentication:** NextAuth.js (Google OAuth with JWT Sessions)
+* **Email Infrastructure:** Resend API
-* **Styling and Animation:** Tailwind CSS and Framer Motion
+* **Styling & Animation:** Tailwind CSS and Framer Motion
 * **Hosting:** Vercel

 ## How to Run This Project Locally